sanjana-mishra/crochet-companion/README.md

 ## YOLOv8 usage:
 - Open the associated notebook
 - Download data_yolo.zip (this contains the annotated dataset in YOLO format)
-- Create a dir called "data_yolo" within the main content dir in colab. (quick hack: create a folder in sample_data, drag-drop to main section and proceed)
+- Create a dir called "data_yolo" within the main content dir in colab. (quick hack: create a folder in "sample_data", drag-drop to main section and proceed)
-- Extract and create the following folder structure in the notebook (Only populate "test", "train" and "valis" sub-dirs inside the "data_yolo" dir.
-Add an empty "results" dir in the data_yolo dir.
-Add data.yaml from daya_yolo.zip to data_yolo dir)
+- Extract and create the following folder structure in the notebook (Only populate "test", "train" and "valid" sub-dirs inside the "data_yolo" dir.
+Add an empty "results" dir in the "data_yolo" dir.
+Add "data.yaml" from "daya_yolo.zip" to "data_yolo" dir)
 - ![YOLOv8 File Structure](/yolov8_file_struct.png)
 - Run cells (additional comments in notebook)
 - Can test differnt images by switching out test image from test directory